 First pop on some rubber gloves and remove any food debris from the plughole.
 Then rinse the sink with clean, warm water from the tap.

-Sprinkle bicarbonate of soda over the entire sink including the taps.
+Sprinkle baking soda or bicarbonate of soda over the entire sink including the taps.
 This is a great stainless steel cleaner as it’s abrasive enough to scrub away stuck on grease, food and lime scale, but not so abrasive it will scratch the shiny steel.

 3. Work the solution in to the sink